aabramovrepo/aabramovrepo/README.md

 I like building reliable and scalable software in the fields of computer vision, artificial intelligence, and robotics 🤖🧠💻.
 I possess hands-on knowledge in modern software design and strong coding skills in Python and C++.

 In my career I have worked at several organizations on a large number of complex robotics projects ranging from self-driving cars and driver assistance systems to replicating human actions with robots.
-At the moment I’m working at Argo AI on prediction for self-driving cars.
+At the moment I’m working at Argo AI on prediction for self-driving cars 🚙.
 <!--
 **aabramovrepo/aabramovrepo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.